-Financial charges increased significantly in 2022 compared to 2021 which is explained as follows:
+Financial charges decreased significantly in 2023 compared to 2022 which is explained as follows:

-- The Company had Call & Put contracts which have been executed - The Company has written off all cash transfer transactions to its Australian subsidiary. - Exchange rate differences are an important factor as well because the Company is dealing more and more with foreign companies.
+- The Company has written off all cash transfer transactions to its Australian subsidiary. - Exchange rate differences are an important factor as well because the Company is dealing more and more with foreign currencies.